 Thomas Jefferson University – College of Health Professions

-While not labeled as a crisis counseling degree, the master’s of science (MS) in community and trauma counseling program at Thomas Jefferson University’s College of Health Professions provides graduates with the necessary skill to provide trauma-informed therapy.
-These techniques and skills can be applied to crisis situations as well as long term therapeutic counseling relationships.
+While not labeled as a crisis counseling degree, the master’s of science (MS) in community and trauma counseling program at Thomas Jefferson University’s College of Health Professions provides graduates with the necessary skills to provide trauma-informed therapy.
+These techniques and skills can be applied to crisis situations as well as long-term therapeutic counseling relationships.

-This 60-credit program offers a traditional weekday format for classes or a nontraditional evening and weekend model that allows students to meet career or family obligations while completing their degree.
-Graduates of this program can meet the requirements for licensure in Pennsylvania and several other states.
+This 60-credit program offers classes on a traditional weekday or a nontraditional evening and weekend model, allowing students to meet career or family obligations while completing their degree.
+Graduates can meet the requirements for licensure in Pennsylvania and several other states.

 Admission requirements include GRE scores, an online application, personal essay, letters of recommendation, and official transcripts.